pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

 - every capability is grounded in one or more capability signals;
-- every `Extracted Keywords` field contains one or more capability signals;
-- every table with `Extracted Keywords` column has every row grounded in capability signals;
-- every material capability signal used during decomposition is represented by, or traceably associated with, the final report;
+- every material capability signal used during decomposition is represented by, or traceably associated with one capability;
-- capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries;
+- capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries.
-- capability signal usage and interpretation remain consistent across the report.

 If validation fails: